le717/PatchIt/README.md

 --------

 Although *LEGO Racers* modding is still in it's early stages, many mods are already being developed, and there needs to be a standard way to install them.
-Heavily influenced and based on **Patchman**, a mod installer for the 1999 Data Design Interactive PC game *LEGO Rock Raiders*, **PatchIt!** aims to be a standard and simple way to install *LEGO Racers* mods.
+Heavily influenced and based on **Patchman!**, a mod installer for the 1999 Data Design Interactive PC game *LEGO Rock Raiders*, **PatchIt!** aims to be a standard and simple way to install *LEGO Racers* mods.